zpm-zsh/pr-return/README.md

 PROMPT='$pr_return ...REST OF PROMPT'
 ```

-This plugin made to be fast.
-It runs in background and update information only if need.
+This plugin is made to be fast.
+It runs in the background and updates information only when needed.

 ## Prerequisites